 I am a Professor of Law at The Dickson Poon School of Law, King's College London.
 My research interests span EU Law and Policy, especially External Relations/Foreign Policy, Migration Law and Policy, relations with European Neighbourhood and Mediterranean states, New Governance, legal scholarship of the EU and aspects of UK Constitutional Law.
-I am currently researching the foreign policy aspects of the EU referendum in the UK.
-I have been awarded funding from the ESRC under the UK in a Changing Europe initiative.

 For my educational history, I graduated from the University of Warwick with LLB Law in 1999.
 My degree included a year studying French Law at the University of Lille.
 I then did postgraduate study at Nagoya University, Japan which led to a LLM by research awarded by Warwick.
 Whilst working at the University of Bordeaux in France, I undertook a DEA (French Master's degree) in Comparative Politics and International Relations.
 After my appointment as a Lecturer at the University of Sheffield in 2003, I begun part-time PHD research in 2004 at the University of Edinburgh, which I completed in 2008.
 I was promoted to Senior Lecturer and then Reader in 2011 and was Deputy Head of School and Director of the Sheffield Centre for International and European Law (SCIEL) 2012-2015.
 I joined the School of Law at the University of Strathclyde in February 2017, followed by City, University of London in 2021 and King's College London in 2022.